 does not play well with high contrast modes.

-Good focus indicators
+Good focus indicators#heading-2

 One way to indicate focus is to rely on browser defaults.
 It works, but I would recommend designing your own focus outlines.
 This gives you maximum control over how easy they are to see, and lets you integrate them with brand colours or the style of your site.
 Usually, thicker outlines (from 2px onwards) are better, as they are simply easier to see.